- Last Updated on Monday, 14 July 2014 08:54

 A lot also has to do with experience.
 So acquiring experience while learning is added value

-you are welcome to join in or you can add your comments in the box at the foot of this piece.
-Thanks to Eric, Harishchandra, Nick, Magda and Nick for allowing me to use their comments from the LinkedIn discussion
+If you have any comments please add them in the box at the foot of this piece.
+Thanks to Eric, Harishchandra, Nick, Magda and Nick for allowing me to use their contributions.

 The author of this piece, David Brewer, is a journalist and media strategy consultant who set up and runs Media Helping Media.
 He delivers media strategy training and consultancy services worldwide.
 His business details are at Media Ideas International Ltd. He tweets @helpingmedia.